 Volvo 700/900 Speedometer Repair

 Tools Needed: [Randy Starkie] Invest in a good screwdriver set capable of giving a good fit to the small phillips screws you will encounter.
 Husky (Home Depot) makes one that has four different sized inserts- slot on one end and Phillips on the other.
-[Editor] You will also need a soldering iron with a small tip adequate to solder small cable and capacitor ends along with rosin core electronics solder, a solder wick to soak up excess solder, and some small pliers to hold small parts.
+[Editor] You will also need cans of DeOxIt and contact cleaner from RadioShack or an electronics supply house for removing corrosion from the PCB board, a medium wattage soldering iron with a small tip adequate to solder small cable and capacitor ends along with very thin 60/40 rosin core electronics solder, a desoldering suction tool to vacuum up liquid solder, some small pliers (including needle nose) to remove leads and hold small parts, and some sheet styrofoam or foam rubber about an inch thick to hold the unit and prevent damage to pins, cables and protrusions.
+Don't use a "cold heat" soldering device since the current they emit may damage nearby components.
+A dental pick and sharp X-Acto knife help in solder removal.
+A small pair of cutters or a flush-cutter will help to trim excess leads once installed.
+And get a magnifying glass and bright focused flashlight to be able to see the quality of the soldering joints you are making.

 A. How it works.